Developersbbs/idiyappam/docs/lander.md

 - Text: `Create a project, copy your API key and choose how you want to send: SMTP or provider.`

 **Step 2 – Drop in the form endpoint**
-- Text: `Point your form to SBBS Mailer.
+- Text: `Point your form to Idiyappam.
 We validate, sanitize and run spam checks on every submission.`

 **Step 3 – Review logs & alerts**
 - Text: `Track deliveries, blocked attempts and quarantined messages in a single security‑first dashboard.`